Portland Pest Control for Stored Product Pests

 While coarse grades of flour are preferred, the larvae are often found feeding on whole grains, cereal, dried fruits, nuts, seeds, chocolate, powdered milk, bird seed, and dog food.
 Foods infested with larvae will have a silk webbing present, especially near the food source, as well as cast skins and frass (fecal pellets).
 These moths produce about four to eight generations per year.

 - Remove everything out of the kitchen cabinet or pantry where there is activity

 - Make every effort to find the food source

-Our products will kill the Stored Product Pests on contact and act as a repellant by leaving a long-term residue that outlasts the lifecycle of the bugs.
+Our products will kill the pantry pests on contact and act as a repellent by leaving a long-term residue that outlasts the life cycle of the bugs.
 Expect a steady decline of pests and an occasional sighting thereafter.
 However, if hundreds of beetles appear from the cupboards, it may be an indication of a possible rodent infestation.